Wellesley, MA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Wellesley has net metering through National Grid and Eversource, the area’s main utility providers.
-Both offer 1:1 net metering, meaning you receive full retail rate credit for excess solar energy sent to the grid.
+Yes, Wellesley has net metering through National Grid and Eversource.
+Both utilities credit excess solar production at a 1:1 ratio—meaning you receive the full retail rate for electricity you send to the grid.

 Yes, solar is financially worth it in Wellesley.
-With Massachusetts electricity rates at 29.3¢ per kWh—77% above the national average—homeowners typically save $117,000 over 25 years with solar panels.
+With Massachusetts electricity rates at 29.3¢/kWh—85% above the national average—a typical 8.54 kW system costs $23,715 after state incentives and saves approximately $117,000 over 25 years with a 6.7-year payback period.